devgateway/www.developmentgateway.org/blog_posts/2015-11-09-what-aid-management-program.md

 To learn more AMP, [visit our program page](/expertise/amp/); learn more about where AMP has been implemented worldwide, [visit our Reach page](/reach/).

+*The Aid Management Program video was produced by [District Design Group](http://districtdesigngroup.com/).*